Best Neighborhoods in Barcelona for Rental Investment 2026

 • Best fit: mid-term near 22@, long-term in family pockets

-• Stock: newer builds, terraces, parking, and some loft-style conversions
+• Stock: newer builds, terraces, parking, loft conversions

 • Indicative gross guide: ~4.0–5.5%